 - There are no corporate resources or additional privileges from being on Breezy’s network.

-- We have two-factor authentication (2FA) and strong password policies on GitHub, Google, AWS MongoDB and Breezy to ensure access to cloud services are protected.
+- We have two-factor authentication (2FA) and strong password policies on GitHub, Google and AWS to ensure access to cloud services are protected.

 Permissions and Admin Controls